Easy Potty Training GET YOUR COPY NOW - Click here

 1. Is your child ready?
 Most kids are ready to be potty trained long before their parents realize they are.
 They also are ready long before their parents are.
 Most kids can be potty trained at about 22 months old.
 You can know for sure by seeing if they wake up dry from naps and in the morning.

 2. Are you ready?
-Potty Training takes a lot of work on the part of the parent.
+Potty training takes a lot of work on the part of the parent.
 It's important that you're ready to be consistent and positive for your child.
 Parents that go into potty training with a negative view of the task usually make it hard on themselves and their child.

 3. Pull-ups or underwear?
 You'll need to decide before beginning if you plan to use pull-ups or go to underwear.
 I've found that pull-ups work against potty training and can cause potty training to go on longer then necessary.
 Pull-ups feel like diapers and children use them as such.
 I recommend going straight to underwear.